Benjamin-Walker/log-neural-cdes/README.md

 - `RNN`: A simple recurrent neural network which can use any cell.
 Currently, the available cells are `Linear`, `GRU`, `LSTM`, and `MLP`.
 - `LRU`: A stacked recurrent model with linear recurrent unit layers.
-- `S5` A stacked recurrent model with S5 layers.
+- `S5`: A stacked recurrent model with S5 layers.

 ## Experiments

 The code for training and evaluating the models is contained in `train.py`.
 The main method for running experiments is the `run_experiment.py` script.
-This script requires you to specify the names of the models you want to train, the names of the datasets you want to train on, and a directory which contain configuration files.
+This script requires you to specify the names of the models you want to train, the names of the datasets you want to train on, and a directory which contains configuration files.
 The configuration files should be organised as `config_dir/{model_name}/{dataset_name}.json` and contain the following fields:
 - `seeds`: A list of seeds to use for training.